16 How Pleasure Gets Twisted into Self-Perpetuating Cycles of Pain

 And then there are the problem areas.
 In these parts of our lives, we fear the positive and end up in deprivation and suffering.
 This we must see and accept.
 We must move through our negativity and transcend it by transforming it, which we can only do by understanding its nature.
 We must see that negativity is only a temporary reality.
 It will eventually grind to a halt as it takes us to our knees.
 Underneath it—ever and always—lies the self-perpetuating world of the good, where we don’t have to grasp and reach; on that level, everything good is already ours, even before we’ve attained it.

-Whenever we are separated from others, we’re swimming in the sphere of negativity.
+Whenever we separate ourselves from others, we’re swimming in the sphere of negativity.
 So then regardless how much we want union and wholeness, there is another side doing the sidestroke of resistance.
 The more we deny this, the more it hurts.
 Don’t forget, it’s not possible to want 100% isolation and separation.
 If it were possible to fully want this, we could withdraw completely and be very happy, thank you.
 But we can’t.
 All we can do is want to disconnect to a very large degree.
 And the larger the percentage of us that wants to go that route, the greater the pull in the opposite direction towards health and union—and the more fierce will be the pain.

 And as if that’s not bad enough, our pain is going to be aggravated by the struggle of the other person.
 It’s painful enough that we alternately want and do not want—that we love on the one hand and then hate and withdraw and reject on the other—but our conflict will always be multiplied by the same fluctuating parameters of the other person who is waging a similar fight inside themselves.